 In a previous post, I was pretty blunt about craft displays that do not measure up to retail displays.
 Yet, it seems disingenuous to criticize without offering solutions.
 The biggest problem is that we makers aren't display professionals, yet we are competing against the best for consumer dollars.

 Effective display of your art or craft is an essential ingredient for success.
 This is reiterated by Greg Lawler of the Art Fair Sourcebook who says successful artists "pay attention to the presentation of their work in their booths..."

 So with this insight in mind, I set myself an assignment.
-Could I go to the mall and in one hour find display ideas that could be implemented for low cost and incorporated into craft booth display?
+Could I go to the mall and in one hour find display ideas that could be implemented at low cost and incorporated into a craft booth display?
 What display tools do stores use to catch the eye of the consumer?

-Please keep in mind that the objective is to find nuggets of ideas that a maker could implement for eye catching results.
-Go searching on your own at the high end mall or downtown retail area for inspiring ideas that fit your style.
+Please keep in mind that the objective is to find nuggets of ideas that a maker could implement for eye-catching results.
+Go searching on your own at the high-end mall or downtown retail area for inspiring ideas that fit your style.

 Here are some rough ideas.

 My photos were taken discretely and quickly.
 Generally, store managers don't like people taking photos.
 This is about thinking smart with a "can do" attitude.